 There’s also some extra VLAN config in /etc/iss_vlan.txt

-that might let you tag VLAN 1.
+that might let you tag VLAN 1, otherwise I’m sure the Aricent interface will.